 (August 23, 980 – June 22, 1037)

 This iconic physician, who pioneered modern medicine, is among the most celebrated scholars.
 His referral name, “Avicenna”, is a Western corruption of his real surname: Ibn Sina.
 As a polymath, he delved into diverse fields that include: mathematics, astronomy, alchemy, geology, philosophy and theology.
 Even literature was not spared his intrusion.
 He was a logician who devised ways of observational studies.
 His correspondences with his mentor, Abu Rayhan Al-Biruni, and protégé, Ahmad Ibn Al-Ma’sumi, are well-documented.
 They gave insights regarding the level of corporations between the top researchers of that period.
 Unfortunately, half of the nearly 500 publications which he produced during his lifetime did not survive.
 Those valuables were lost amidst wars and upheavals which plagued the past millennium.
 Among Avicenna’s most notable works is an all-encompassing book known as The Canon of Medicine.
 This clinical encyclopedia was so useful that its revised editions remained in print, (as standard university texts across the globe), for half-a-millennium after his death.
-Another of his texts, The Book of Healing, was imported, translated, and widely used across Europe, (under the Latin name of Sufficientia), for over half-a-century.
-Avicenna’s global influence endured for many centuries.
-His methods were learnt and practised (worldwide) well-into the 19th century.
+Another of his texts, The Book of Healing, was imported, translated, and widely used across Europe (for several decades under the Latin name of Sufficientia).
+Avicenna’s global influence endured for many generations.
+His methods were learnt and practiced (worldwide) well-into the 19th century.
 Only the adherence to the modern practices of intrusive research, which characterized evidence-based medicine in the 20th century, finalized their decline.
 Among other items, the 2755 Avicenna asteroid, the 74-kilometer-wide Avicenna lunar crater, and the Avicenna Bay in the Palmer Archipelago of Antarctica, are named after him.

 1. Ɗo you mind if I quote a couple of your articⅼes as long as I provide credit аnd sⲟurces back to your weЬsite?
 My blog site is in the very same area of interest as yours and my viѕitors would certainly bеnefit from ѕome оf the information you provide here.
 Please let me know if this okay wіth you.
 Thаnk you!